alexalmacin/HTML-CSS/README.md

     <td>Germany</td>              }
   </tr>
 </table>
+th = headings within a table
+tr = row
-Did the finishing touches on website and PPP
+Did the finishing touches on website and PPP.
-- Day 5